phi-robotics-team/phi_robotics/README.md

 Contains added once/not changed documents such as PDFs, styleguides, templates, etc

 ### Pictures
-Contains pictures that were taken by the team for use in notebooks, outreach, etc
+Pictures are in the Google drive area, not in Github

 ### Code
 Contains two sub-directories, one for Alpha and one for Omega